sez11a/liferay-docs-commerce/developer/articles/50-cart-validation.markdown

 # Customizing Cart Validation[](id=customizing-cart-validation)

-Whenever a buyer adds a product to his cart or attempts to checkout, @commerce@ checks to make sure that the transaction is permissible.
+Whenever a buyer adds a product to his cart or attempts to check out, @commerce@ checks to make sure that the transaction is permissible.
 This tutorial describes how to inject custom behavior into the validation check.